jmynes/COM331-TabTasks/README.md

 > Browse to 0.0.0.0:3000/tasks

+### Heroku Deployment
+Add the output of the below command to .bashrc, .zshrc, or wherever your local environment variables are stored.
+>$ rake secret

+Make sure you've updated your environment variables.
+This might look like (but you can also log out and back in):
+>$ source ~/.bashrc

+Now run the following to get your production key:
+>$ rails secrets:setup

+We ran this command and exited the text editor it brought up.
+We're not sure it helped, but deploying to Heroku was being finnicky, so I'm documenting it anyway:
+>$ rails secrets:edit

+Now run (from your project root directory):
+>$ heroku create

+Verify that it added the correct link for your Heroku deployment
+>$ git remote -v

+And deploy/migrate!
+We could probably fix this with procfile...
+>$ git push heroku master

+>$ heroku rake db:migrate

+>$ heroku rake db:seed

+And finally, go to the URL!

+#### Currently not working:
+* OAuth on Heroku deployed build

 ## Problem
 I tend to get lost in a sea of tasks, or simply forget something that I had meant to do.
 This often results in aimlessly browsing Facebook and endlessly opening new tabs.